 Ultimately, the FBI settled on calling Bebe Rebozo a “non-member associate of organized crime figures” which is a classification so broad that it’s effectively meaningless.
 Nixon critics and conspiracy theorists would have you believe Bebe was an almost-made man, like Tommy DeVito in Goodfellas.
 If the Feds thought Rebozo was that dirty, though, they did nothing about it.
 In the end, they found nothing but rumors and innuendo, and settled for asking Nixon to go elsewhere to get his chopped steaks.

 Nixon didn’t change a damn thing.
-Though he did liquidate all of his investments and put them in a trust at the Key Biscayne Bank.
+Well, he did liquidate all of his investments and put them in a trust at the Key Biscayne Bank.
 Those assets included some $800,000, most of it Florida real estate, all of it purchased on Rebozo’s recommendation.
-He did make one final big real estate purchase.
-With assistance from Rebozo and Abplanalp, he purchased George Smathers’s home at 500 Bay Lane, right next door to Bebe.
+He made one final big real estate purchase.
+With assistance from Rebozo and Abplanalp, he purchased George Smathers’ old home at 500 Bay Lane, right next door to Bebe.
 Abplanalp bought the house on the other side, and some of the land around it.
-The three properties became a sort of compound that would become known as Nixon’s “Florida White House.”
+The three properties grew into a compound that would become known as Nixon’s “Florida White House.”

 Bebe’s higher profile brought him to the attention of reclusive millionaire Howard Hughes.
 Hughes wanted to donate money to Nixon and the Republican National Committee to help the 1970 congressional campaigns, but he was wary of dealing directly with Nixon.
 In 1957, Hughes had bailed out Donald Nixon’s failing drive-in restaurant, which had been used to smear Richard in the 1960 Presidential election and the 1962 California governor’s race.
 Since he couldn’t approach Nixon directly, he sent his aide Richard Danner to approach the next best person: Nixon’s best friend.